rqrauhvmra/tobii/README.md

     - `prefers-reduced-motion` media query
   - When Tobii opens, focus is set to the first focusable element in Tobii
   - When Tobii closes, focus returns to what was in focus before Tobii opened
-- Touch & Mouse drag support:
+- Touch & mouse drag/swipe support:
-  - Drag/ Swipe horizontal to navigate through slides
+  - Horizontal to navigate through slides
-  - Drag/ Swipe vertical to close Tobii
+  - Vertical up to close Tobii
+- Double click, pinch and wheel zoom:
+  - Hold pointer to pan
 - Responsive

 ## Get Tobii